lufixSch/LocalCompletion/README.md

 - `localcompletion.max_lines`: Maximum number of lines in the response (empty lines are ignored)
 - `localcompletion.add_visible_files`: Add all visible files to completion context
 - `localcompletion.context_files`: List of files to add to completion context (should usually not be edited manually)
+- `localcompletion.context_gitignore`: Whether to ignore files in the `.gitignore` in the context selection view

 ## Known Issues

+### OpenAPI keys

 The extension does not yet support a custom API key.
 This means it only works for APIs which do not need a key.

+### Model switching

 Model switching is not supported at the moment as most local tools don't support that property either.

+### Context selection

 Symlinks can cause problems with additional context selection.
 They are not handled properly at the moment.

+Selected files in the `.gitignore` are not automatically removed from the additional when "Apply .gitignore to context" is checked

+### No `git` installed

+In order to automatically ignore files in the `.gitignore` for the context I use a package which interacts with git.
+At the moment, I was not able to test the extension without `git` installed.
+If you encounter any issues please let me know.